Friday the 13th Part III: Legacy

 Friday the 13th Part III has been most noted for its introduction of villain Jason's hockey mask disguise, which was replicated in the following numerous sequels and became an iconic image in American cinema and the horror genre.
 Film scholar Carol Clover notes that the film has historically been cited as one of the most violent of the series, with a total of fourteen murder sequences.

 For his appearance in the film, Jason Voorhees was nominated for AFI's 100 Years...100 Heroes & Villains as one of the Top 50 Villains.
 Meslow cites the film's 3-D effects as paving the way for later horror films which also used the technique.

-Other media

-Novelization
+Novelizations

-Friday the 13th Part III was followed by Friday the 13th: The Final Chapter (1984).
-Uniquely, the film was novelized twice.
-The first book was written by Michael Avallone and published in 1982 to coincide with the release of the film, while the second adaptation was published in 1988 by Signet.
+The film was novelized twice.
+The first adaptation was written by Michael Avallone and published in 1982 to coincide with the release of the film, while the second was published in 1988 by Signet.
 The latter novelization was written by Simon Hawke, who had previously written novelizations for the first, second, and sixth installments in the series.